opencor/opencor.github.io/user/_sources/plugins/editing/cellmlTextView.rst.txt

    enddef;

 Note that ``/* XXX */`` comments are only for convenience and are not serialised back to `CellML <https://cellml.org/>`__.
-Indeed, such comments can be inserted anywhere, including within an equation, e.g.
+Indeed, such comments can be inserted anywhere, including within an equation.
+For instance:

 .. code-block:: cellmlText

    ode(V, time) = -(i_Na+i_K+i_Leak/*+i_Stim*/)/Cm;

-It is therefore difficult, if not impossible, to determine where such comments should be included when serialised back.
+It is therefore impossible to determine where such comments should be included when serialised back.

 ``// XXX`` comments can also be inserted anywhere, but unlike ``/* XXX */`` comments they are serialised back.
-However, the rendering of certain elements using the :ref:`CellML Text format <plugins_editing_cellmlTextView_cellmlTextFormat>` is such that when serialised back, ``// XXX`` comments may be included in the parent element of those elements, and either before or after those elements, depending on the situation.
+However, the rendering of certain elements is such that when serialised back, ``// XXX`` comments may be included in the parent element of those elements, and either before or after those elements, depending on the situation.

 .. _plugins_editing_cellmlTextView_cellmlTextFormat: